w3c/Guide/meetings/mixed-mode.md

    Allow for breaks by providing a variety of social environments for remote participants, relevant to the size of the group, and interest.
 Consider doing a social gatherings that are inclusive of remote participants

   * Consider having a central list of ideas of events that are easy to put together, easy to make inclusive/accessible, and easy to do in hybrid mode

   * What suggestions can we offer for self-organized social rooms  (e.g. repurposing breakout tools (gather.town, wonder.me, ...)?

 Ensure that multiple people involved in convening the event are well-informed and experienced on using relevant features of video-conferencing platform, such as self-organizing break-out rooms, and that there is technical back-up readily available

 ## Managing the queue

 Chairs, please make sure to actively manage the queue, preferably using the tools the group has been accustomed to using for virtual meetings.
 Be explicit about which tools will be used and how, especially if more than one tool is necessary simultaneously (e.g. irc and video conference hand-raising).

-* Be fastidious about requiring the in-person participants to use and respect the queue.
+* Pay careful attention to requiring the in-person participants to use and respect the queue.

 * Prevent queue interruptions.
 The conversation moves forward based on the queue, not on the loudest participant in the room.